To start using the Cloud Firestore package within your project, import it at the top of your project files:

 Cloud Firestore does not support the following types of queries:

-Logical OR queries.
-In this case, you should create a separate query for each OR condition and merge the query results
+- Logical OR queries.
+In this case, you should create a separate query for each OR condition and merge the query results in your app.

 where("age", isGreaterThan: 30)